NHSDigital/NHSEngland-FHIR-SCR-IPS/05-OptionalDataItems.md

 **Example:**

-* Examples to be added
+* Examples might include risk to self, risk to others, large dogs at the property etc. and any other flags related to safety held on the sending system

 ## History of Past Problems